phphd/exceptional-matcher/README.md

 }
 ```

-In this example, `CardNumberValidationFailedException` is captured on a `cardNumber` property, \
+Thus, `CardNumberValidationFailedException` is captured on a `cardNumber` property, \
-and all constraint violations of this exception are mapped to this property.
+and formatter makes sure all its constraint violations are mapped for this property.

-> If `#[Capture]` attribute specifies a message, \
+> If `#[Capture]` attribute specified a message, \
-> it is ignored in favour of `ConstraintViolationList` messages.
+> it would've been ignored in favour of `ConstraintViolationList` messages.

 #### Custom Violation Formatters